-Outdated content — If you have old content, can it be updated or reworked to maintain optimization?
+- Outdated content — If you have old content, can you update or rework it for optimization?

 Based on the results of this analysis, organize them in the spreadsheet.
-A way to do this is to assign different colors based on what you're analyzing and highlight the rows with those colors so you have an idea of which category is which, and which ones take up the largest portion of your overall content library.
+A way to do this is to assign different colors based on what you're analyzing.
+Then, highlight the rows with those colors so you have an idea of which category is which.
+This can help you see which content takes up the largest part of your content library.

 5. Create action items.